With so many things you want to stock up on, which bug out bag essentials do you really need? Find out which item you missed as you continue reading.

 In this article:

 Bug Out Bag Essentials | Stock Up on These for When SHTF

-The truth is, most of these lists are just a guideline.
-So take them all with a grain of salt.
+As part of the bug out community, there are literally thousands of posts scattered around the internet.
+But the truth is, most of these lists are just guidelines, so take them all with a grain of salt.

 - A quality survival knife.

 - Small home cash reserve (varies based on income/expenses, at least 1 month’s worth of all expenses, if possible)

 - Emergency wallet cash (small bills, usually no more than $100)